josh-asi/qlik-mashup-react-boilerplate/README.md

 2. Go to the **mashup editor** (on the left hand side)
 3. Create a new project with your desired name
 4. Choose any mashup template
-5. Add these new files (using the + button on the mashup editor - right hand side of the screen)
+5. Create these new files (using the + button on the mashup editor - right hand side of the screen)
    - main.js
    - runtime.js
    - vendors.js